 This separation has to be done properly because it can influence the coffee quality and yielding.
 The pulping of the ripe coffee beans must be done the same day, within 10 hours of the picking of the beans, to avoid fermentation.

-When the coffee bean has been separated, it remains covered in a mucilaginous layer that ferments by itself with the help of fungi, bacteria and yeast.
-Once the liquefaction process is finished the beans must be washed in order to eliminate the alcohol, acetic lactic, propionics and brutinics acids that remain on the beans.
+When the coffee bean has been separated, it remains covered in a mucilaginous layer that ferments by itself with the help of fungi, bacteria, and yeast.
+Once the liquefaction process is finished the beans must be washed in order to eliminate the alcohol, acetic lactic, propionics, and brutinics acids that remain on the beans.
 It is very important that appropriate timing be used in order to stop the fermenting process, by washing the beans immediately.

 The humidity level is key for this phase.
-The fermentation must be interrupted in its optimum point.
+The fermentation must be interrupted at its optimum point.
 Any coffee beans that have not been fermented enough must be removed, as they may later give a poor appearance and may cause fungus growth.
 If the beans are over fermented they lose weight, which will influence the quality of the coffee.

 The washing process eliminates the residual substances from the mucilaginous that still remain on the bean.
-When the coffee is washed at the precise moment during the fermentation process, it will present a clean, rough and whitish appearance without honey-like residue.
+When the coffee is washed at the precise moment during the fermentation process, it will present a clean, rough, and whitish appearance without honey-like residue.

 Clear clean water ensures optimal results.
-If the washing is not effective, a secondary fermentation may start and as a consequence there is a stained appearance and the cherry would smell bad.
+If the washing is not effective, a secondary fermentation may start and as a consequence, there is a stained appearance and the cherry would smell bad.

-To avoid contaminating rivers and streams with the residual water after washing the coffee beans, the water must be piped through purification cavities, infiltration ditches or other technological processes for its purification.
+To avoid contaminating rivers and streams with the residual water after washing the coffee beans, the water must be piped through purification cavities, infiltration ditches, or other technological processes for its purification.

 Immediately after the washing, the drying phase takes place.
-Drying the beans has to be done with extreme caution, because the bean is highly hygroscope and sensitive, easily absorbing the smells that it is exposed to.
+Drying the beans has to be done with extreme caution because the bean is highly hygroscope and sensitive, easily absorbing the smells that it is exposed to.
 There are two different types of drying: the natural way with the sun and artificial drying.

 The coffee bean that has had an optimal drying process has a humidity level of 10 to 12%.
 Its principal characteristic is its blue/green color.